includeJS/includeJS/src/notes/spanish-fluency-02.md

 - **¡Con amor, carajo!** - with the tagline "self-help stuff for women that don't like self-help stuff" and a curse word right there in the title, this is currently my favorite.

 - **Se regalan dudas** - two ladies talk about stuff.
 I haven't gathered much more than that.
-Also, sometimes there're guests.
+Also, sometimes there are guests.
 In every episode, we realize that we should _Be Grateful_ 🙏.

 #### Netflix and shit

 - I've watched the Spanish series **Valeria**.
 It's like Sex in the city where everyone gets to sleep with each other and the city is Madrid.
 (I'm sorry, I didn't really watch Sex in the City, was that the plot?)
 Right, also shoes!
 Except, in Valeria there's less emphasis on shoes and more just about generally looking fab.
 I took many a screenshot and shared it with Valerie (the wife) - I'll probably live to regret this 🤔.
 - I've now started watching **ControlZ**, which is about a hacker harassing (rich and spoiled) teenagers and exposing their super drama-packed lives.
 I watched three episodes, haven't decided yet if I want to continue.
 - I also watched one episode of reality TV series based around Mexico City socialites - it was such cringe I could only stomach one episode.
 "O sea" this and "o sea" that... (this is how they say "Like...").
-  Ooo and "neta" means "for realz?!" so at least I learned some vocabulary to annoy the wife with (she insist on learning proper 16th century Spanish - in case I get kidnapped by the Spanish royals, I suppose).
+  Ooo and "neta" means "for realz?!" so at least I learned some vocabulary to annoy the wife with (she insists on learning proper 16th century Spanish - in case I get kidnapped by the Spanish royals, I suppose).

 Speaking of vocabulary, do you know how crocodiles are called in Spanish?
 "Cocodrilo". **Co-co-drilo**. _Neta Spanish, neta?_